-That is the intention of this article.
-The satisfaction and reinforcement of the ego that represents the high point of film history must be attacked" (16).
-Mulvey's follow-up essay "Afterthoughts," on the other hand, qualifies her prior version of, as she calls it, "the undifferentiated spectator of 'Visual Pleasure'," (30) by addressing two questions which she shelved (or should one say, repressed?) as an issue in the "Visual Pleasure-essay": the "persistent question 'what about the women in the audience?"
-(29) and, even more interestingly, her own love of Hollywood melodrama.
-Consequently, in her interpretation of King Vidor's film Duel in the Sun, Mulvey now looks for possibilities of trans-sex identification and describes a female spectator who "is much more than a simply alienated one" (Penley 384n.)-recovering, somewhat belatedly, an awareness that it is one of the possibilities opened up by fictional texts that one does not have to identify along gender, class, or racial lines.
+two questions which she shelved (or should one say, repressed?) as an issue in the "Visual Pleasure"-essay: the "persistent question 'what about the women in the audience?"
+(29) and, even more interestingly, her own love of Hollywood melodrama.23 Consequently, in her interpretation of King Vidor's film Duel in the Sun, Mulvey now looks for possibilities of trans-sex identification and describes a female spectator who "is much more than a simply alienated one" (Penley 384n.) - recovering, somewhat belatedly, an awareness that, precisely of the non-identity of the fictional text, it is one of the possibilities opened up by aesthetic experience that one does not have to identify along gender, class, or racial lines.
 Thus, Mulvey's redescription of the aesthetic object allows her to describe the classical Hollywood film in a new, more differentiated way and to grant a space for aesthetic pleasure.